kwebio/kweb-docs/intro.rst

 than Node.js.

 Kweb also takes and end-to-end approach to state.
-You can bind the value of a DOM element to a field in your database, and have it update in realtime *automatically*.
-This is handled by `Shoebox <https://github.com/kwebio/shoebox>`_, which currently provides both in-memory and persistent backends.
+You can bind the value of a DOM element to a field in your database, and have it update in realtime `automatically <https://docs.kweb.io/en/latest/state.html>`_.

 Features
 --------